hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Specifying-NAT.md

 Specify `KUBERNETES` to explicitly specify Hyperledger Besu is running inside a Kubernetes cluster.
 Besu automatically detects if it's running inside of a Kubernetes cluster and interacts with Kubernetes APIs as required to determine external IP addresses and exposed ports.

-Besue stores the configuration in `/opt/besu/shared/kube-config`.
+A tutorial is available [Configure the Nat Manager for Kubernetes](../../Tutorials/Examples/Nat-Manager-Kubernetes.md)

 ## Docker